CSCDP/referral-partner-analysis/README.md

 ![NFA contacts](chart_examples/contact_NFA.PNG)

 Interpretation: Partner 1 is by far referring the highest volume of contacts that did not require statutory services (did not progress to referral).
-However, other partners are referring more contacts that do not require statutory services in relative terms, e.g. Partner 6 and Partner 7 (98%) and Partner 11 (100%). **This could inform discussions around thresholds with referral partners who are referring a lot of contacts that do not require statutory services, both in volumes and in relative terms.**
+However, other partners are referring more contacts that do not require statutory services in relative terms, e.g. Partner 6 and Partner 7 (98%) and Partner 11 (100%). **Looking at both volume and proportion could inform discussions around thresholds with referral partners who are referring contacts that do not require statutory services.**

 "Total" tab: